BillyTziv/3DTetris/README.md

 - 3D array to create the grid.
 Each array element is type class cube.
 - Neighbours are saved at lists.

+# Installation
+To run and play the game, OpenGL is necessary.
+In Ubuntu 16.04LTS you will need to follow the next steps in order to install the OpenGL and play the game.

+1. sudo apt-get install build-essential
+2. sudo apt-get install freeglut3 freeglut3-dev
+3. Download the library from http://www.rpmseek.com/rpm-pl/libglui2c2.html?hl=com&cs=libgcc1:RE:0:0:0:0:2420 according to your system.
+Then use sudo dpkg -i <package_name> to install it.
+IF you are against errors about depedencies, please run sudo apt-get -f install.
+Then run sudo dpkg -i <package_name> again and it should be just fine.

+Now you should be able to play the game!
+Enjoy! :)

 # How to play
+You have to compile the main.cpp file using the Makefile.
+To do this just run: make all then you should be able to execute the executable file by running ./a.out

+Below you can find your shortcuts:
 - Esc 		: exit program
 - s 		: start/pause
 - 1 		: X axis grid rotation